12 sources of vegan protein was originally published in June 2017 and was updated in April 2019

 The Vegan Protein Debate

-It’s a common misconception that vegans struggle to get enough protein in their diet.
+Have you ever heard of anyone suffering from a protein deficiency?
+I thought not.
+Yet, it’s a common misconception that vegans struggle to get enough protein in their diet.
 When actually, it’s easy.

 Unfortunately, most people still associate protein with meat.
 I know I used to.
 Chicken, turkey and beef in particular.
 Whenever I read about bodybuilders and weightlifters fuelling their bodies for their workout, the stories were always about guys who ate eggs for breakfast followed by 6 chickens throughout day.
 They were doing whatever they could to get enough protein into their diet.